top of page

 How we support women through perimenopause

-Evidence increasingly shows that appropriately tailored changes to nutrition, physical activity, sleep, and stress management can support hormonal health, help reduce symptom burden, and improve quality of life during perimenopause.
+Evidence shows that appropriately tailored changes to nutrition and lifestyle can support hormonal health, help reduce symptom burden, and improve quality of life during perimenopause.
 Our approach focuses on applying this evidence in a structured, individualised way that reflects each woman’s symptoms, health history, and circumstances.

 All support is delivered following a comprehensive assessment and within our professional scope of practice.
 Where appropriate, we work alongside, and encourage collaboration with, primary care or other healthcare professionals to ensure care is coordinated and well-informed.

-By focusing on informed, personalised adjustments rather than generic advice, we aim to help women feel better supported, more confident in their decisions, and more able to manage this stage of life effectively.
+By focusing on informed, personalised adjustments rather than generic advice, we aim to help women feel better supported, more confident in your decisions, and more able to manage this stage of life effectively.

 NRG Matrix Health Clinic is a London-based practice, supporting women across the UK through in-person and online consultations.